Information on how to apply for a Basic Business License (BBL) in the District.

 The DC Construction Codes specify the minimum acceptable level of safety for constructed objects such as buildings and non-building structures.

 To add, replace, remodel or repair fuel-burning or unfired pressure vessel equipment such as furnaces or boilers, you must apply for a boiler permit.
-There are three different types of boiler permits:

 The Office of the Surveyor records Plats and Plans of Condominiums in the District of Columbia.
 The documents are drawn and certified by engineers, architects and surveyors licensed in the District of Columbia.
 The Surveyor’s Office does not produce these plats and plans, only records them.

 In March 2009, the Mayor established the Construction Codes Coordinating Board (CCCB) to replace the Building Code Advisory Committee (BCAC).

 The Corporations Division registers all entities, domestic (DC) or foreign (non-District) that conduct business in the District of Columbia.

 If you would like to operate in the District of Columbia as a general partnership (GP), you are not required to register with Superintendent of Corporations of the Department of Consumer and Regulatory Affairs.

 A foreign filing entity may not do business in the District until it registers with the Superintendent of Corporations of DCRA.

 If you are submitting forms and payment at DCRA, you can pay with cash, credit card (Visa, Mastercard), money order, or check at the Cashier's Office located conveniently in the the Business Licensing Center on 2nd Floor at 1100 4th Street, SW.

 An agent of an entity which is authorized to receive service of any process, notice, or demand required or permitted by law to be served on the entity.